Tom Wiggin: Awards and nominations

 He has been nominated for two Soap Opera Digest awards.
 In 1990, he was nominated for Outstanding Comic Actor for As the World Turns.
 He was nominated again in 1996 for Outstanding Male Scene Stealer (for As the World Turns).

 Personal life

 He and his first wife, Amy Forte Wiggin, are divorced.
 They have two daughters.
-He remarried in 2010 to Jennifer Dumas, a New York theater producer.
+He remarried in 2010 to Jennifer Dumas, a theater and film producer.